starl1ghtscripter/starlight-dti-gui/README.md

-## Exploit for Dress to Impress - Working as of April 2026 (Spring)
+## Exploit for Dress to Impress - Working as of May 2026 (Spring)
 ୨ৎ **GUI Features:** ୨ৎ

-- Access to free DLC makeup, including all collections. ⟡
+- Equip DLC makeup for free, including all collections. ⟡
 - Ability to steal outfits and custom makeup looks.  ݁ ⟡ ݁
 - Free walk packs available.
 (Occasionally buggy)  ݁ ⟡ ݁
 - Unlock all POSES + CODES for free!  ݁ ⟡ ݁